Why Study Adult-Gerontology Acute Care NP MSN at Madonna University?

 - Well established education of nurse practitioners as noted by: Acute Care Nurse Practitioner (ACNP) programs (MSN and Post-MSN certificate) developed in 2007; ACNP with advanced Hospice and Palliative Care Specialty (ACNP/HPCS) program added in 2008; a transition to the Adult-Gerontology Specialty implemented in 2013, with the first graduates of these new specialties in May 2014.

 - National certification exam pass rates exceed national pass rates.
+For 2016, the program pass rate for first-time test takers was 100%

 - Fully accredited by the Commission on Collegiate Nursing Education (CCNE).